Arkansas Razorbacks: Other national team championships

 Arkansas' 1964 football team was recognized contemporaneously as the national champion by the Football Writers Association of America, Helms Athletic Foundation and Poling System, and retroactively by the College Football Researchers Association, Billingsley Report, National Championship Foundation, and Sagarin Ratings.
-The NCAA does not name an official Division I football champion.
+Although the NCAA has never bestowed championships at the highest level of football, the NCAA website lists Arkansas as one of three national champions in 1964 as chosen by selecting organizations, along with Alabama and Notre Dame.